Sad Days Among the SBC

 The one thing which has not been said about the State Conventions is that they helped to build the 'base of support' so that there is a 'larger pie' of money to fund needed ministries and missions.
 Let us not be surprised if, as we starve the states, the CP suffers more and more.
 I have little interest in arguing the 60% or 50/50 or any of the rest BECAUSE, I trust those in leadership.
 I am privileged to know close to a half-dozen of the State Execs personally.
 Each one of these men is doing his best to make the best Kingdom use of God's money given through the CP.
 Each Exec is highly-aware that the organization he leads is funded by "God's Money."
 What a responsibility!

-Sincerely, in my humble opinion (and sincerely, I mean all of my remarks in a humble way ), I tell a story to illustrate what I feel is happening among the SBC.
+Sincerely, in my humble opinion (and sincerely, I mean all of my remarks in a humble way

 A farmer told his neighbor, "I'm going to ween my mule off of food."
 The neighbor express his doubts, but left the farmer to his plan.
 Three months later they ran into each other at the feed store.
 The neighbor said, "Well, did you get your mule weened off food?"
 The farmer said, "You know, I tried to do this gradually.
 The first week I gave him half of what I had previously fed him.
 The second week I halved it again.
 The third week I did the same.
 The fourth week I had him down to almost nothing & was so proud."
 "Yea and then," asked the neighbor?
 "Then that mule up and died on me."